sanghee-dev/popcorn-native/README.md

 ### Search

-- You can search movies and TV shows.
+- Search movies and TV shows.
 If there is no result, it shows a message.

 ### Like

-- You can see posters while swiping them in card format.
+- See posters while swiping them in card format.

 <br/>